dreamcatcher-tech/network/Inbox/2024-07-05 0702 basic engine perf stats.md

 Number of branches completed.

 These stats could be stored in the db.
 They should be part of the user billing and metrics.

+Make a benchmark that counts the number of commits it takes to boot the engine.

+Also # to boot backchat - or the time until first prompt, when the user can start to input text.
+This is the cold start time, but number of commits is important to manage too.